baurine/gitlab-time-report/README.md

 ### Build and install extension

-1. build
+1. Build

         $ cd chrome_ext
         $ npm install
         $ npm run build

-   the extension is generated in `dist` folder
+   the extension is generated in `dist` folder, send this folder to your colleagues.

-2. install
+2. Install

-   open `chrome://extensions` page, turn on "Developer mode", click "Load unpacked" button, choose the `chrome_ext/dist` folder.
+   open `chrome://extensions` page, turn on "Developer mode", click "Load unpacked" button, choose the `dist` folder just generated.

    ![](./art/extension-1.png)

+### Use extension

-3. register and login following the instruction
+1. Register and login following the instruction after clicking the extension icon

    ![](./art/extension-2.png)